 Yes, I am a strong advocate for biofuels including ethanol in petrol/gasoline.
 The simple fact is, while ethanol isn’t perfect, it has, historically, always been light-years ahead of the alternatives.

-Historically, ethanol was way ahead of petrol, in both chronologic history and quality.
-Early spark-ignition engines were optimised to run on ethanol.
+Historically, ethanol was way ahead of petrol, in both chronological history and quality.
+Early spark-ignition engines were optimized to run on ethanol.
 The developing US oil industry, supported by massive corporate investment and the temperance movement, influenced governments to impose crippling taxes on alcohol.
 Eventually this included the ‘prohibition’.
-Oil marketing won the propaganda war and engines were thereafter optimised for gasoline.
+Oil marketing won the propaganda war and engines were thereafter optimized for gasoline.
 The problem came when aviation demanded more power.
 Higher compression ratios was a solution but then the tendency for pre-ignition/detonation/knock became a serious issue.
 Higher octane levels were needed and ethanol was the solution - but it couldn’t be patented – in fact you could brew it in your backyard and many did just that!

 ‘Big-Oil’ tried desperately to find alternatives that could match ethanol, preferably based on a fossil hydrocarbon, exclusive and ‘patentable’.
-‘Tetraethyl lead’ was the breakthrough – developed, manufactured and distributed by General Motors, Dupont and Standard Oil Company (now Exxon/Mobil) respectively.
+‘Tetraethyl lead’ was the breakthrough – developed, manufactured and distributed by General Motors, DuPont and Standard Oil Company (now Exxon/Mobil) respectively.
 Needless to say, they made $Billions, while knowing full well that it was causing massive health problems.
 Note, they were doing this with the full knowledge and endorsement of governments worldwide.
 How could that happen?
 The word you are looking for is 'venal'!

 Ethanol is a perfect ‘oxygenate’, its chemistry and high oxygen content raises the octane level of petrol – why do you think many motorsports stayed with alcohol fuels?
 Drag racers, Indy-cars, Australian Supercars and many other motorsports all use ethanol blends.
 The alternatives are lethal poisons – not just tetraethyl lead (still used in avgas), but benzene, toluene, xylene and MTBE (methyl tertiary butyl ether) - most of which are now strictly limited or banned.